Instantons and singularities in the Yang-Mills flow: Convergence at infinite time

-The existence of weak $H^1$ limits on a countable family of balls in $M_0$ is the result of compactness theory for connections with bounded $L^2$ curvature (\cite{sedlacek}, \cite{uhlenbecklp}).
+\begin{thm} Assume $\|F^+(t)\|_{L^\infty(M)} < K^+$ for $t$ sufficiently large.
+For any sequence $t_j \to \infty,$ there exists an Uhlenbeck limit, and any such limit is Yang-Mills. \end{thm} \begin{proof} This is a direct adaptation of the arguments contained in Donaldson and Kronheimer \cite{donkron}, \S 4 and \S 6.2.4, as follows.
+The existence of weak $H^1$ limits on a countable family of balls in $M_0$ is the result of compactness theory for connections with bounded $L^2$ curvature in Coulomb gauge (\cite{sedlacek}, \cite{uhlenbecklp}).
 By Lemma \ref{antibubble}, we in fact have $L^\infty$ bounds on the curvature of $A(t_{j_k})$ and all its derivatives on each ball, for $k$ large enough.
-By \cite{donkron}, Lemma 2.3.11, upon taking further subsequences, the weak limit can be taken to be a smooth limit over each ball.
+By \cite{donkron}, Lemma 2.3.11, the weak limits can be taken to be smooth limits over each ball; and by \cite{donkron}, Corollary 4.4.8, the gauge transformations can be patched together over the open sets $U_i.$\footnote{Note that Theorem 1.3(ii) of Schlatter \cite{schlatterlongtime}, which finds a Yang-Mills connection as a weak limit along a specially chosen sequence of times, does not include any patching, as this may not be possible with $H^2$ gauge transformations.}

-By the argument of \cite{donkron}, \S 4.4.2, these gauge transformations can be patched together over the open sets $U_i.$\footnote{Note that Theorem 1.3(ii) of Schlatter does not include any patching, because this may not be possible with $H^{2,2}$ gauge transformations.} The fact that the limiting connection is Yang-Mills away from the bubbling points, and therefore extends to a smooth Yang-Mills connection on $E_\infty,$ follows from the energy inequality, \cite{uhlenbeckremov}, and the next estimate. \end{proof}
+The fact that the limiting connection is Yang-Mills away from the bubbling points, and therefore extends to a smooth Yang-Mills connection on $E_\infty,$ follows directly from the energy inequality, Proposition \ref{dstarf}, and \cite{uhlenbeckremov}. \end{proof}